Quickstart Guide

 glxCLI tool - Creating a new genealogy repository

-- Adding your first person, event, and relationship
+- Adding your first person, place, and event

 - Validating your archive